App Volumes Architecture

 - The packages have previously been copied between sites using non-attachable datastores that are members of both sites’ storage groups.

-- (Optional) If the datastore is not the default writable volume location, perform an Import Writable Volumes operation from the App Volumes Manager at Site 2.
+- (Optional) If the datastore is not the default Writable Volume location, perform an Import Writable Volumes operation from the App Volumes Manager at the second site.

 Recommended Practices for Production Environments